Changed in 9.4.8

 Standard Web Pages

 When turned off, this setting allows preset iOS pinch gestures to zoom in and out for a closer view of content.
-Zooming in or out occurs when a visitor uses two fingers and drags them away from or toward each other or if a visitor double taps on a text column.
+Zooming in or out occurs when a visitor uses two fingers and drags them away from or toward each other or if a visitor double taps on the screen.